 The OMB guidelines define "quality" as an encompassing term comprising utility, objectivity, and integrity.
 The standards of utility and objectivity relate to the preparation of materials for dissemination and are therefore grouped together, while "integrity" refers to the protection of information and is treated separately below.
+The Department will promote the dissemination of information that meets the standards of quality, utility, objectivity and integrity set forth in these guidelines and will incorporate information quality criteria into information dissemination practices.

-A. Objectivity and Utility of Information
+Objectivity and Utility of Information

-1. As defined in Section IV, below, "objectivity" is a measure of whether disseminated information is "accurate, clear, complete, and unbiased;" whereas, "utility" refers to the usefulness of the information to its intended audience.
+1. As defined in Section IV, below, "objectivity" means disseminating information that is "accurate, clear, complete, and unbiased;" whereas, "utility" refers to the usefulness of the information to its intended audience.
 The Department is committed to providing to its constituencies reliable and useful information.
-To meet those goals, the Department collects information from as many reasonably available and reliable sources as appropriate and by subjecting draft information intended for dissemination to an extensive review process.
+To meet those goals, the Department collects information from as many reasonably available and reliable sources as appropriate and subjects draft information intended for dissemination to an extensive review process.
 Within the Department, it is the primary responsibility of the office drafting information intended for dissemination to pursue the most knowledgeable and reliable sources reasonably available through Department resources around the world and to confirm the objectivity and utility of all information with all interested offices across the Department, and with other U.S. Government agencies as appropriate.
-Quality control procedures apply at all stages of the information lifecycle, including the times of creation, collection, maintenance, and dissemination.
+These guidelines incorporate appropriate quality control procedures for all stages of the information lifecycle, including the times of creation, collection, maintenance, and dissemination.
+Additionally, as required by the Paperwork Reduction Act, the Department will demonstrate in its PRA clearance submissions to OMB that the proposed collection of information will result in information that will be collected, maintained, and used in a way consistent with the OMB and Department information quality guidelines.

-2. Many of the Department's policies and procedures are set out in the Foreign Affairs Manual (FAM), the Foreign Affairs Handbook (FAH), as well as other forms of internal Department guidance.
+2. Many of the Department's policies and procedures are set out in the Foreign Affairs Manual (FAM) and the Foreign Affairs Handbook (FAH), as well as other forms of internal Department guidance.
 The quality control procedures followed by the Department vary with the nature of the information and the manner of its distribution.
-While the Department has detailed procedures applicable to every form of official statement by Department personnel and agents to non-U.S. Government audiences, the following guidelines focus on procedures for the "dissemination" of "information," as those terms are defined herein.
+While the Department has detailed procedures applicable to official statements by Department personnel and agents to non-U.S. Government audiences, the following guidelines focus on procedures for the "dissemination" of "information," as those terms are defined herein.
 Accordingly, procedures specifically applicable to forms of communication outside the scope of these guidelines, such as those for correspondence or press releases, among others, are not included.

-3. The Department's quality control system for information dissemination is based generally on the "action" and "clearance" processes, by which the Department makes certain decisions, including decisions on the content and manner of the Department's information dissemination.
+3. The Department's quality control system for information dissemination is based generally on the "action" and

+"clearance" processes, by which the Department makes certain decisions, including decisions on the content and manner of the Department's information dissemination.
 These processes place responsibility for action upon an action office, while ensuring that the information and opinions of other offices are brought to bear on the proposed action.
 The action office is encouraged to consult widely on proposed disseminations of information, with all offices having a substantial interest in the proposed action being given a right of clearance.
 Where appropriate, substantive input also is sought from other U.S. Government agencies, foreign governments, non-government organizations, and the public.

 4. Responsibility for an "action" relating to the dissemination of information begins with an "action office," which assigns an "action officer," typically the principal drafter.
 Normally, the action officer consults informally with officers in other interested offices before preparing information for dissemination.
-That officer ascertains the views or obtains the approval of the action office, before presenting the action document to other offices.